htlin222/garden/content/Serum parathyroid hormone (PTH) concentrations in hypercalcemia and hypocalcemia.md

 ---
 title: Serum parathyroid hormone  PTH  concentrations in hypercalcemia and hypocalcemia
 ---
-# Serum parathyroid hormone (PTH) concentrations in hypercalcemia and hypocalcemia
+s in hypercalcemia and hypocalcemia

 ![Figure from uptodate](https://i.imgur.com/51vHn4h.gif)